PiotrDuma/payroll/README.md

 The main changes were caused by differences between C++ and Java.
 The Spring weeb application architecture required to provide higher lever of encapsulation, new design patterns and implementation of infrastructure and controller layers.

 + avoidance of public classes, lack of pointers and global variables forced to change Transaction command interface to provide ID identifiers or final objects;
++ JPA/Hibernate infrastructure forced changes in Employee interfaces' references.
+Associated methods entities had to be related by public abstract classes to initialize entities;
 + Union Affiliation has been excluded from Employee and implemented as independent domain with ability to create many instances and changing dues using different entry point;
 + Payday Transaction is a new service aggregating required elements across domains;
 + every Change Employee Transaction is placed in separated class provided by factory;